Gary Stockdale: Other music

 Stockdale has released two albums of his original songs, and his songs have hit the charts recorded by such artists as Angela Bofill and Little Big Stuff Music! founder David Guthrie.
 His albums have been said to "exude a warm, folk-flavored sincerity ... his voice conveys a melodic sincerity that, when combined with his arranging skills, enables a song to build to a satisfying finale ...
 A born storyteller and wizened voice of reason, Stockdale ... [delivers] knowing, inspiring messages."

 Stockdale co-wrote, with Stephen Geyer, the song "Who Knows You Better" for Angela Bofill.
-He has arranged many records for jazz artist Keiko Matsui, and other Japanese musicians.
-His music is also featured in a not-yet-released video game.
+He has arranged many records for jazz artist Keiko Matsui and drummer Akira Jimbo.
+His music is also featured in a not-yet-released video game, Penn & Teller's Smoke and Mirrors.

 Stockdale has played in various Los Angeles area bands such as The Jenerators, which included actor members like Bill Mumy (Will Robinson on the 1960s series Lost in Space) and the late Miguel Ferrer (NCIS Assistant Director Owen Granger on NCIS: Los Angeles and Dr. Garret Macy on NBC’s Crossing Jordan).
-He has been a soloist and music director for The Tribe, a revolving group of Los Angeles musicians and singers that includes Larry Antonino of Pablo Cruise, Grant Geissman, Carly Smithson, Ken Stacey, Rosemary Butler, Steve Ferrone, Marc Mann, and The Honeys.
+He is Music Director, Vocal Director/Arranger, and a singer for The Tribe, a revolving group of Los Angeles musicians and singers that includes Stephen John Kalinich, Freebo, Fuzzbee Morse, Grant Geissman, Carly Smithson, Rosemary Butler, Marc Mann, Gary Griffin, The Honeys, and Band Manager Lauri Reimer.

 Personal life

 Participants in the "Skeptically Yours" podcast, recorded at The Amazing Meeting for skeptics in 2013.
-Left to right: Stockdale, podcaster Heather Henderson, magician James Randi, comedian Emery Emery, and psychology professor Ray Hyman.
+Left to right: Stockdale, podcaster Heather Henderson, magician and meeting founder James Randi, comedian Emery Emery, and psychology professor Ray Hyman.

 Stockdale has been married since 1993 to Danelle "Dani" Hoffman Stockdale, an early childhood educator and education consultant as well as founder and past Principal Administrator of The Portable Classroom.
-Their home in Glassell Park, Los Angeles, California, U.S. includes a professional music recording studio.
+Their home in Glassell Park, Los Angeles, California, US includes a professional music recording studio.
 They have two daughters, Savannah and Fiona.
-Savannah Stockdale is an Electronic Dance Music Artist who composes and performs as HVDES.
+Savannah Stockdale is an Electronic dance music Artist who composes and performs as HVDES.

 He is an advocate for skepticism, having appeared on the "Skeptically Yours" podcast recorded at James Randi’s The Amazing Meeting, and promoting skepticism in his songs, most notably "You Don't Know" (see 2018 video on his YouTube channel in "External links" below).

 Stockdale has been on the faculty at Los Angeles College of Music in Pasadena, CA, teaching Vocal Performance, since 2016.